mevdschee/saferbq/README.md

 ## Safety Features

 - **No SQL Injection**: Identifiers are sanitized and quoted, not concatenated
-- **Character Sanitization**: Hyphens, dots, and special characters → underscores
+- **Character Sanitization**: Hyphens and special characters → underscores
 - **Parameter Validation**: Errors if parameters are missing or unused
 - **Drop-in Replacement**: Same API as official BigQuery SDK